 We currently provide stock-based compensation under the Omnibus Incentive Plan to certain employees and our non-employee directors.
 Consultants and other persons who provide services to the Company or its related entities are also eligible for awards under the Omnibus Incentive Plan.
-As of December 31, 2018 there were 4,815,700 shares of common stock reserved for issuance pursuant to the Omnibus Incentive Plan, with approximately 3,377,923 shares unissued and 722,687 shares subject to outstanding awards that are unvested.
-An additional 1,373,802 shares are subject to awards made in 2019 prior to the date of this Proxy Statement.
-The amendment would add 3,500,000 shares of common stock to the number of shares reserved for issuance under the Omnibus Incentive Plan to 8,315,700 shares, of which 4,781,434 shares would be available for future awards.
+As of December 31, 2020 there were 8,315,700 shares of common stock reserved for issuance pursuant to the Omnibus Incentive Plan, with approximately 5,285,421 shares unissued, including 3,423,741 potentially issuable shares subject to outstanding awards.
+An additional 408,407 shares are subject to awards made in 2021 prior to the date of this Proxy Statement.
+The Amendment would add 3,500,000 shares of common stock to the number of shares reserved for issuance under the Omnibus Incentive Plan, increasing the aggregate number of shares reserved under the Omnibus Incentive Plan to 11,815,700 shares, of which 4,953,273 shares would be available for future awards.
 This increase will enable the Company to effectively use the Omnibus Incentive Plan for attracting, motivating, retaining and rewarding talented individuals to provide services to the Company and its related entities.
 Based on projected share needs to execute the Company's long-term incentive program moving forward, the share increase is anticipated to provide enough shares for the next two to three years.

-If our stockholders do not approve the amendment, the Company will be unable to continue to grant awards under the Omnibus Incentive Plan.
+If our stockholders do not approve the Amendment, the shares remaining in the Omnibus Incentive Plan will be nearly depleted.
 The Company believes that equity-based incentives are essential for aligning the financial incentives of our officers and directors with stockholder interests.
-This amendment to the Omnibus Incentive Plan will allow the Company to continue offering equity incentives as a part of its compensation package.
+The Amendment will allow the Company to provide sufficient incentives to recruit and retain the required quality of officers and directors.